amortensen/dots-architecture/draft-ietf-dots-architecture.md

 at the direction of its local administrator.
 Such direction may involve manual or automated adjustments in response to feedback from the DOTS server.

-To provide a metric of signal health and distinguish an idle signaling session from a disconnected or defunct session, the DOTS client sends a heartbeat over the signal channel to maintain its half of the signaling session.
-The DOTS client similarly expects a heartbeat from the DOTS server, and may consider a signaling session terminated in the extended absence of a DOTS server heartbeat.
+To provide a metric of signal health and distinguish an idle signal channel from a disconnected or defunct session, the DOTS client sends a heartbeat over the signal channel to maintain its half of the signal channel.
+The DOTS client similarly expects a heartbeat from the DOTS server, and may consider a signal channel terminated in the extended absence of a DOTS server heartbeat.

 ### DOTS Server {#dots-server}